150 may refer to:

 Cameras function through a combination of multiple mechanical components and principles.
 These include exposure control, which regulates the amount of light reaching the sensor or film; the lens, which focuses the light; the viewfinder, which allows the user to preview the scene; and the film or sensor, which captures the image.

-Several types of cameras exist, each suited to specific uses and offering unique capabilities.
+Several types of camera exist, each suited to specific uses and offering unique capabilities.
 Single-lens reflex (SLR) cameras provide real-time, exact imaging through the lens.
 Large-format and medium-format cameras offer higher image resolution and are often used in professional and artistic photography.
 Compact cameras, known for their portability and simplicity, are popular in consumer photography.
 Rangefinder cameras, with separate viewing and imaging systems, were historically widely used in photojournalism.
 Motion picture cameras are specialized for filming cinematic content, while digital cameras, which became prevalent in the late 20th and early 21st century, use electronic sensors to capture and store images.

-The rapid development of smartphone camera technology in the 21st century has blurred the lines between dedicated cameras and multifunctional devices, profoundly influencing how society creates, shares, and consumes visual content.
+The rapid development of smartphone camera technology in the 21st century has blurred the lines between dedicated cameras and multifunctional devices, as the smartphone camera is easier to use, profoundly influencing how society creates, shares, and consumes visual content.

 A car, or an automobile, is a motor vehicle with wheels.
-Most definitions of cars state that they run primarily on roads, seat one to eight people, have four wheels, and mainly transport people over cargo.
+Most definitions of cars state that they run primarily on roads, seat one to eight people, have four wheels, and mainly transport people rather than cargo.
 There are around one billion cars in use worldwide.
-The car is considered an important part of the developed economy.

 The French inventor Nicolas-Joseph Cugnot built the first steam-powered road vehicle in 1769, while the Swiss inventor François Isaac de Rivaz designed and constructed the first internal combustion-powered automobile in 1808.
 The modern car—a practical, marketable automobile for everyday use—was invented in 1886, when the German inventor Carl Benz patented his Benz Patent-Motorwagen.
 Commercial cars became widely available during the 20th century.
 The 1901 Oldsmobile Curved Dash and the 1908 Ford Model T, both American cars, are widely considered the first mass-produced and mass-affordable cars, respectively.
 Cars were rapidly adopted in the US, where they replaced horse-drawn carriages.
 In Europe and other parts of the world, demand for automobiles did not increase until after World War II.
 In the 21st century, car usage is still increasing rapidly, especially in China, India, and other newly industrialised countries.